List of 2017–18 NBA season transactions: Trades

+To Orlando Magic 2018 second-round pick;: To Phoenix Suns Elfrid Payton;

 Free agency

 Free agency negotiation starts on Saturday, July 1, 2017.
 Players are allowed to sign new offers starting on July 6, after the July moratorium ended.
 The following players, who last played for an NBA team during the 2016–17 season, are scheduled to become free agents.
 All players became unrestricted free agents unless indicated otherwise.
 A restricted free agent's team has the right to keep the player by matching an offer sheet the player signs with another team.